eclipse-embed-cdt/web-jekyll/pages/support/faq.md

 {% endcapture %}

 {% capture answer_27 %}
-The v6.0.0 version of the clipse Embedded CDT plug-ins had an error in the CodeRed configuration; the error was corrected in v6.1.1.
+The v6.0.0 version of the Eclipse Embedded CDT plug-ins had an error in the CodeRed configuration; the error was corrected in v6.1.1.

 For existing Eclipses, in case the update fails, the workaround